gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

   TTLSecondsAfterFinished *int32 `json:"ttlSecondsAfterFinished,omitempty"`

   // OwnerEtcdReference refers to the name and namespace of the corresponding
-  // etcd owner for which the task has been invoked.
+  // Etcd owner for which the task has been invoked.
-  OwnerEtcdRefrence metav1.ObjectMeta `json:"ownerEtcdRefrence"`
+  OwnerEtcdRefrence types.NamespacedName `json:"ownerEtcdRefrence"`
 }
 ```